has its own police and fire departments and an ambulance association.

 as well as facilities for booking, temporary detention, and evidence

 storage.
-The building currently houses all 22 department personnel.
+The building currently houses 42 Police and Dispatch personnel.

 It is designed to accommodate 40 personnel, the estimated maximum number

 of personnel needed to provide police protection to the village once

 is divided into a number of police patrol areas.
 Each area is patrolled

 on a continuous basis.
 During each of four daily shifts, a sergeant

 and two police officers are on duty patrolling the village.
 The Department